 Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

-Budapest is one of those rare cities that manages to be jaw-droppingly beautiful, genuinely affordable, ridiculously kid-friendly, and packed with enough history and culture to keep the adults engaged too.
-We spent ten days there, and I am already planning our return.
-If you are considering Budapest with kids, pull up a chair.
-I am going to walk you through everything you need to know.
+Budapest is one of those rare cities that manages to be jaw-droppingly beautiful, genuinely affordable, ridiculously kid-friendly, and packed with enough history and culture to keep adults engaged too.
+We spent ten days there, and I'm already planning a return.
+If you're considering Budapest with kids, pull up a chair.
+I'll walk you through everything you need to know.

 Why Budapest is Perfect for Families

 Before I dive into the specifics, let me tell you why this city works so well for families.
 First, the cost.
 Compared to Western Europe, Budapest is remarkably affordable.
 We ate out for every meal, took taxis when we were tired, visited every major attraction, and still spent less than we would have in a single week in London.
 Second, the city is compact enough that you can see a lot without exhausting little legs.
-Third -- and this is the big one -- the thermal baths.
-My kids talked about the baths for months afterward.
+Third - and this is the big one - the thermal baths.
+Lila talked about the baths for months afterward.
 Months.
 There is simply nothing like it anywhere else in Europe.

 Buda Castle and the Castle District

 Start here.
 Seriously, make this your first morning in Budapest, because the views from Castle Hill will set the tone for your entire trip.
-We took the funicular railway up from the Chain Bridge, and the kids were thrilled -- it is a short ride, but riding up in that little wooden car with the Danube spreading out below you feels genuinely special.
+We took the funicular railway up from the Chain Bridge, and Lila was thrilled.
+It's a short ride, but riding up in that little wooden car with the Danube spreading out below you feels genuinely special.

 Buda Castle itself is enormous and houses the Hungarian National Gallery and the Budapest History Museum.
-I will be honest: we did not spend a lot of time inside the museums with our kids (ages 4, 7, and 9).
-Instead, we wandered the grounds, explored the courtyards, and let the kids run along the ramparts.
+I'll be honest: I didn't spend much time inside the museums.
+Instead, we wandered the grounds, explored the courtyards, and let Lila run along the ramparts.
 The Fisherman's Bastion, with its fairy-tale turrets and panoramic views of Parliament across the river, was the real highlight.
-My daughter insisted it was a princess castle, and I was not about to correct her.
+She insisted it was a princess castle, and I was not about to correct her.

 The Castle District is also home to Matthias Church, which is absolutely stunning with its colorful tiled roof.
-There is a small playground tucked behind the church that saved us on more than one occasion when tiny people needed to burn off energy.
+There's a small playground tucked behind the church that saved us on more than one occasion when she needed to burn off energy.
 The whole area is mostly pedestrianized, so you can relax a little about traffic.

 Mom tip: Visit the Castle District in the early morning before the tour groups arrive.
 We got there by 9 AM and practically had the Fisherman's Bastion to ourselves.
 By 11 AM, it was packed.